 The main commercial applications of MT are for real-time or near real-time interaction, understanding/getting the gist of texts, and as a productivity tool.
 There are significant differences in the extent of customisation offered by different solutions on the market.
 When you read about providers offering custom MT they are often talking about different things.

-A small group of longstanding providers offer MT systems built using linguistic rules that can be customised for or by the client.
-In some cases customisation refers simply to the ability to use your own data (language assets) and try different combinations of your data with other openly available data.
-With the exceptions of Microsoft and Google, these providers have used the open source Moses statistical MT system and engineered it to work for commercial use, adding user interfaces and management reporting in the process.
+In most cases customisation refers simply to the ability to use your own data (language assets) and try different combinations of your data with other openly available data.
+These providers all use the same open source deep-learning frameworks and engineered them to work for commercial use, adding user interfaces and management reporting in the process.
 These are typically SaaS-based offerings.
-We were the first in market to use Moses.

-A far smaller group of more expensive providers actually build custom engines tuning the systems using additional natural language processing tools to help increase the precision of the output.
-This tends to mean adding linguistic rules to Moses.
+A far smaller group of providers actually build custom engines tuning the systems using a combination of artificial intelligence together with sophisticated domain adaptation to help increase the precision of the output.